Joshua Tree (1993 film): Two different endings

-According to the December 1993 issue of Impact, "The producers felt that the final showdown in Vic Armstrong's directorial debut didn't live up to the stunts that had preceded it, and do asked for a reshoot."
+According to the December 1993 issue of Impact, "The producers felt that the final showdown in Vic Armstrong's directorial debut didn't live up to the stunts that had preceded it, and asked for a reshoot."

 The original ending has Santee shoot Rudy with the Uzi from the top of the ridge many times.
 Severance grabs Rita and tells him to give it up.
 Santee appears and says "I'm here, Severence.
 Let her go!" before stumbling down the ridge.
 But Severance overpowers him and kicks him off the edge of a cliff by stomping on his bloodied hands.
 As Severance is about to kill Rita he and Santee fight over a revolver.
 Rudy is still alive and they both shoot him before Santee pulverizes Severance with his fists.
 Just as he is about to crush his head with a boulder Santee says "This is for Eddie", which is followed by a brief black and white flashback.
 Severance says "Go ahead, kid.
 I'd do it to you" before Santee is interrupted by the police.
 Severance is then arrested by Sheriff Cepeda (Geoffrey Lewis) who claims he has seen the CCTV footage of him murdering Deputy Agnos back at Jimmy Shoeshine's (Michael Paul Chan) warehouse.
 There is a denouement in which Santee is back at his father's ranch with Rita (now wearing her police uniform).
 He mentions the fate of Eddie's wife and son before kissing Rita goodbye.